favonia/cloudflare-ddns/README.markdown

 ## 🕵️ Privacy

 By default, public IP addresses are obtained using the [Cloudflare debugging page](https://1.1.1.1/cdn-cgi/trace).
 This minimizes the impact on privacy because we are already using the Cloudflare API to update DNS records.
 Moreover, if Cloudflare servers are not reachable, chances are you could not update DNS records anyways.
-You can also configure the tool to use [ipify](https://www.ipify.org), which claims not to log any visitor information.
+You can also configure the updater to use [ipify](https://www.ipify.org), which claims not to log any visitor information.

 ## 🛡️ Security